Hi, I’m Merlijn,

 - an overview of running events around the world

 - running news, seasonal and travel tips, gear, inspiration, recipes and exercises to get you started

 - goal setting and progress measuring tools to keep you moving and improving

 - running experience: learn from (pro) runners all over the world

 - a growing community of fellow runners to share your bucket list with and keep you motivated

-Discover the most scenic and challenging races around the world
+Discover the most scenic and challenging adventures around the world

 Also published on Medium.